Fighting Fatty Liver with Vitamin E

 Cleveland Clinic Florida Adds HIPEC for GI Cancers

-Since introducing hyperthermic intraperitoneal chemotherapy (HIPEC) at Cleveland Clinic in 2009, the Digestive Disease Institute has performed nearly 100 procedures to date using this alternative and innovative method of delivering chemotherapy.
+Since introducing hyperthermic intraperitoneal chemotherapy (HIPEC) at Cleveland Clinic in 2009, the Digestive Disease and Surgery Institute has performed nearly 100 procedures to date using this alternative and innovative method of delivering chemotherapy.
 Now, Cleveland Clinic Florida has established a HIPEC program to expand access to this potentially lifesaving procedure.

 The first Florida patient was treated in February 2013 as a result of collaboration between clinicians in the Section of Surgical Oncology at Cleveland Clinic’s main campus in Ohio and colleagues at Cleveland Clinic Florida in Weston.